Admissions Data, Fall 2013

 - Successfully practice in either the traditional or the emerging technologies comprising mechanical engineering;

-- Are successful in a range of engineering graduate programs including those in mechanical, environmental and materials engineering;
+- Are successful in a broad range of engineering graduate programs;

 - Have a solid background in the fundamentals of engineering allowing them to pass the Fundamentals of Engineering examination;